 I include as much information on the memorials that I can find so others that are searching can determine if it is the correct person they are looking for.
 A memorial with name, birth & death dates isn't always enough information to determine if it's the right person you are looking for.
 Some birth dates I have taken from the age of a person in their obituary which isn't always correct and just because dates are written in stone doesn't always mean they are correct either.
-I was taught to do my own research and not rely on research done by someone else.
-I only use other peoples research for clues.
-I found online that someone had my grandparents as my parents - so beware!

 ~~~~The newspaper images at Kentuckiana Digital Library are in the public domain and can be used on Find A Grave.
 They ask that credit be given to the Kentucky Digital Library as the source for the images.
 For those who want to use these newspapers go to Kentuckiana Digital Library Home and click on newspapers. ~~~

 For the people that think you need a picture of the tombstone for every memorial - not everyone has a tombstone and this is not Find A "Tombstone."
 Sometimes the only way to Find A "Grave" is from an obituary.
-Many tombstones have been removed from cemeteries that were on farmland because the land was later used for farming and tombstones have been damaged or destroyed by farm animals.
+Many tombstones have been removed from cemeteries that were on farmland because the land was later used for farming and tombstones have been damaged or destroyed by farm animals and people.
 Some old cemeteries have been bulldozed so the land can be used for something else.
 I even read about a woman that removed a tombstone from one cemetery and put it in another cemetery.
 This is one of the reasons why I try to do as much research as I can on the memorials I make.
 Many contributors require proof of relationship before links are made.
 I consider birth, marriage, obituaries and family relationships that are included on my memorials as proof of relationship.

 |Find A Grave Friends|